Sk47R/Feature-Engineering/Missing_Values_Imputation/EndTailImputation/Readme.md

 End of tail imputation is similar to arbitrary value imputation, but in this technique we select the arbitrary values from the end of the variable distribution.

 This method is mostly used in financial companies.
-When capturing the financial history of the customers, the missing data is replaced by a value at the end of distribution to capture the importance of "Missingness".
+When capturing the financial history of the customers, the missing data is replaced by a value at the end of distribution to capture the importance of missing values.

 ### How do we select the value at the end?